CHervaud/Dotfiles/doc/vim/plugins/nerdtree.md

 When are on the nerdtree window, you can select a file and press enter to open it

+You can also press `t` to open it in a new tab

+And press f to show/hide hidden files

 Also press `m` to see which interactions you can do with your environment